ryanpcmcquen/config-o-matic/README.md

   xargs -i usermod -G audio,cdrom,floppy,plugdev,video,power,netdev,lp,scanner -a {}
 ```
 ---
-config-o-matic takes a text-oriented approach to system provisioning, for this reason, dwm, e16, Fluxbox, KDE, Mate and XFCE are our current DE's of choice.
-You may remove any of the DE config url's if you do not use those environments (although config-o-matic will try to detect them).  ;^)

 #NOTES:
  - You should either fork this project or download it and set it to YOUR config files, just running my scripts will set up my preferred configs.